 Written Success partners with select providers for startup financing and alternative funding solutions for business plan clients.
-One of these trusted providers is OrangeFi, which was founded by Sebastien Boyer.
-This Spotlight on Success explores his personal journey in entrepreneurship, and delves into how he helps other business owners through the trials of financing the launch and growth of their business.
+Sebastien Boyer founded one of these trusted providers, OrangeFi.
+This Spotlight on Success explores his personal journey in entrepreneurship.
+It delves into how he helps other business owners through the trials of financing the launch and growth of their business.
+As the director of OrangeFi and founder of Business Credit 101, Sebastien Boyer is known by many as the “approved” guy.
+He works with startups and existing businesses to provide business funding.
+This includes SBA loans, invoice factoring, equipment financing, asset-based lending, business lines of credit, business term loans, and personal terms loans/ lines of credit for business.

-Ten years ago, he was working as the manager of a marketing and web company, and one of his clients was looking for financing and was trying to find someone to invest $30,000 in his business.
-Sebastien started to wonder if there was a way he could help — and that was the first step towards leaving his job and going into business with his brother.
+Ten years ago, he was working as the manager of a marketing and web company.
+One of his clients was looking for financing and was trying to find someone to invest $30,000 in his business.
+Sebastien started to wonder if there was a way he could help.
+That was the first step towards leaving his job and going into business with his brother.

 “My younger brother was actually the one who started OrangeFi.
 My client was looking for money, and I said to my brother, ‘Can we help this guy out?’
 Sure enough, he was able to secure the funding, and I found the entire thing to be an enjoyable process.
 I realized that there’s demand and there’s a solution.
-I was reaching the top of where I could go with my current company and felt like it was time to make a choice about what was next.
+I was reaching the top of where I could go with my current company.
+It was time to make a choice about what was next.
 So I took the risk to go out on a limb and get involved with something totally different.”

 As with any new business venture, the early years were challenging.